France–Thailand relations: 19th century relations

-Franco-Siamese war (1893)
+Franco-Siamese crisis (1893)

-Territorial conflict in the Indochinese peninsula for the expansion of French Indochina led to the Franco-Siamese War of 1893.
-In 1893 the French authorities in Indochina used border disputes, such as the Grosgurin affair and the Paknam naval incident, to provoke a crisis.
+Territorial conflict in the Indochinese peninsula for the expansion of French Indochina led to the Franco-Siamese crisis of 1893.
+In 1893, the French authorities in Indochina used border disputes, such as the Grosgurin affair and the Paknam naval incident, to provoke a crisis.
 French gunboats appeared at Bangkok, and demanded the cession of Lao territories east of the Mekong.
 King Chulalongkorn (reigned 1868 – 1910) appealed to the British, but the British minister advised the King to settle on whatever terms he could get from the French, indirectly indicating the British unwillingness to support the Siamese against the French.
 Britain's only actual gesture was an agreement with France guaranteeing the integrity of the rest of Siam.
-In exchange, Siam gave up its claim to the Tai-speaking Shan region of north-eastern Burma to the British, and ceded Laos to France.
-(Although it is to note that the Lao king asked for French protection in place of Siamese rule.
+In exchange, Siam gave up its claim to the Tai-speaking Shan region of north-eastern Burma to the British, and ceded Laos to France (although it is to note that the Lao king asked for French protection in place of Siamese rule).

 Although Siam lost a third of its territory, the strategy of acting as a buffer zone between the two colonial superpowers preserved its independence.
-In response to the 1893 defeat Chulalongkorn went abroad to study other models.
-He visited Paris in 1897 and 1907.
+In response to the 1893 defeat, Chulalongkorn went abroad to study other models, visiting Paris in 1897 and 1907.
 As a result, he intensified his modernization program, thereby building a unitary and absolutist modern state.

 20th century relations

 The French continued to pressure Siam, and in 1906–1907 they manufactured another crisis.
 This time Siam had to concede French control of territory on the west bank of the Mekong opposite Luang Prabang and around Champasak in southern Laos, as well as western Cambodia.
 France also occupied the western part of Chantaburi.
 In the Franco-Siamese Convention of 13 February 1904, in order to get back Chantaburi, Siam had to cede Trat to French Indochina.
-Trat became part of Thailand again on 23 March 1907 in exchange for areas east of the Mekong river including Battambang, Siam Nakhon, and Sisophon.
+Trat became part of Thailand again on 23 March 1907 in exchange for areas east of the Mekong river including Battambang, Siem Reap, and Sisophon.

+Siam had ceded some regions of Phra Tabong and Battambang to the French as part of Indochina, which is now part of today's Cambodia.

 The British interceded to prevent more French expansion against Siam, but their price, in 1909 was the acceptance of British sovereignty over Kedah, Kelantan, Perlis and Terengganu, under the Anglo-Siamese Treaty of 1909.
 All of these ceded territories were on the fringes of the Siamese sphere of influence and had never been securely under Siamese control, but being compelled to abandon all claim to them was a substantial humiliation to both king and country.
 In the early 20th century these crises were adopted by the increasingly nationalist government as symbols of the need for the country to assert itself against the West and its neighbours.